(Editor: This Strawberry Acai Refresher recipe post was originally published on July 20, 2016 and was updated May 12, 2020)

 - freeze-dried or fresh strawberries, for garnish

-Add the freeze-dried strawberries, sugar, 1 cup filtered water, and the Acai powder to a saucepan and bring to a boil.
+- Add the freeze dried strawberries, sugar, 2 cups filtered water, the green coffee bean powder, and the Acai powder to a saucepan and bring to a boil.

 **This post contains affiliate links.
 I only link to products that I use myself and believe in.
 Your support is greatly appreciated.**